choria-io/website/blog/content/post/2019/01/17/client_ip_limits.md

 ## Conclusion

-This is probably an advanced feature, we think the certificate based model is suitable to the usage model but in some strict environments this might not be enough.
+This is an advanced feature that most will not need to use, we think the certificate based model is suitable to the usage model but in some strict environments this might not be enough.

 We tried to keep the setup as simple as possible leaving full manual setup to users who can run their own full blown NATS Servers.